Jobs at AISWA

 Pastoral Care

 As an Anglican School, pastoral care is extremely important at Frederick Irwin Anglican School.
-This is a role of the teachers who manage the supervision and welfare of the students while at school.

 Frederick Irwin Anglican School is committed to child safety and protection, and expects all staff, volunteers, visitors to the School and contractors to respect and abide by all policies, procedures and practices developed and put in place by AngliSchools and/or the School in this regard.

-Current Working with Children Check
+• Hold a current Working with Children Check

 About AngliSchools